-$^{igcirc}$ Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.
+O Relatives/legal guardians may be paid for providing waiver services whenever the relative/legal guardian is qualified to provide services as specified in Appendix C-1/C-3.

-Specify the controls that are employed to ensure that payments are made only for services rendered.
+specify the controls that are employed to ensure that payments are made only for services rendered.

+0 Other policy.

+Specify:

+Specify.

-Application for 1915(c) HCBS Waiver: MO.0404.R04.02 - Jul 01, 2021 (as of Jul 01, 2021) Page 159 of 309 0 Other policy.
-Specify: n Enrollment of Providers.
-Specify the processes that are employed to assure that all willing and qualified providers the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51: mee cert Wa Mee rested providers contact the Division's Enrollment Team.
-The Division's Enrollment Team determines if the provider ets provider qualifications by reviewing documentation that serves as proof of requirements such as licensing, ification, accreditation, training, appropriate staff, etc. If the provider is qualified, the Division initiates a DMH iver contract with the provider and assists the provider with enrolling as a DD Medicaid Waiver provider through the dicaid agency.
-All qualified, willing providers are assisted in enrolling as a waiver provider as provided in 42 CFR .51.
-The average time to enroll as a waiver provider is estimated to be 90-days. tess to information regarding requirements and procedures for providers is available on the Division of DD website er "Information for Service Providers" and also available through the local regional office provider relations staff.
-Appendi x C: Participant Services Quality Improvement: Qualified Providers t component of the States quality improvement strategy, provide information in the following fields to detail the States discovery and remediation. a.
-Met hods for Discovery: Qualified Providers state demonstrates that it has designed and implemented an adequate system for assuring that all waiver services provided by qualified providers. i.
-Sub-Assurances: a.
+f.
+Open Enrollment of Providers.
+Specify the processes that are employed to assure that all willing and qualified providers have the opportunity to enroll as waiver service providers as provided in 42 CFR §431.51:

+Interested providers contact the Division's Enrollment Team.
+The Division's Enrollment Team determines if the provider meets provider qualifications by reviewing documentation that serves as proof of requirements such as licensing, certification, accreditation, training, appropriate staff, etc. If the provider is qualified, the Division initiates a DMH Waiver contract with the provider and assists the provider with enrolling as a DD Medicaid Waiver provider through the Medicaid agency.
+All qualified, willing providers are assisted in enrolling as a waiver provider as provided in 42 CFR 431.51.
+The average time to enroll as a waiver provider is estimated to be 90-days.

+The state will assure compliance with 42 CFR \$438.207 with respect to the delivery of the Intensive Therapeutic Residential Habilitation service by monitoring capacity closely so that at no point does capacity become an impediment to services.
+This initial limit of providers will also allow for continual monitoring of capacity and quality of services and providers can be augmented as needed.
+Historical data indicates a low prevalence for the need of this service, and the state will ensure this service is available to individuals across the state with the provider selected.
+The ITRH is a short-term service with the goal of teaching and helping individuals learn skills to transition to a more natural less restrictive community setting.

+Access to information regarding requirements and procedures for providers is available on the Division of DD website under "Information for Service Providers" and also available through the local regional office provider relations staff.

+Quality Improvement: Qualified Providers

+As a distinct component of the States quality improvement strategy, provide information in the following fields to detail the States methods for discovery and remediation.

+a.
+Methods for Discovery: Qualified Providers

+The state demonstrates that it has designed and implemented an adequate system for assuring that all waiver services are provided by qualified providers.

+- i.
+Sub-Assurances: - a.
 Sub-Assurance: The State verifies that providers initially and continually meet required licensure and/or certification standards and adhere to other standards prior to their furnishing waiver services.

-Performance Measures For each performance measure the State will use to assess compliance with the statutory assurance, complete the following.
+For each performance measure the State will use to assess compliance with the statutory assurance, complete the following.
 Where possible, include numerator/denominator.

 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

 The number and percent of licensed, accredited, or certified providers with authorizations to bill through the waiver.
-(Number of providers with authorizations to bill waiver services that are licensed, accredited, or certified divided by the number of providers with authorizations to bill waiver services.)
+(Number of providers with authorizations to bill waiver services that are licensed, accredited, or certified divided by the number of providers with authorizations to bill waiver services)